Top 10 Magnesium Rich Foods for Better Sleep and Relaxation

 7. Bananas – A Magnesium and Potassium Booster

-Bananas are a great fruit for a healthy diet.
+Bananas are a fantastic fruit for a healthy diet.
 They are high in potassium and magnesium, which help muscles relax and improve sleep quality.

-A medium banana contains around 32mg of magnesium.
-While not the highest, they are easy to eat and combine well with other magnesium-rich foods.
+A medium banana contains around 32 mg of magnesium.
+While they may not be the highest source, they are easy to eat and pair well with other magnesium-rich foods.

-How to Eat: Eat as a snack, slice into oatmeal, or blend with milk for a bedtime smoothie.
+How to Eat: Eat bananas as a snack, slice them into oatmeal, or blend with milk for a bedtime smoothie.

 8. Avocados – Creamy and Full of Good Nutrients

-Avocados are not just trendy — they’re truly healthy.
-A medium sized avocado has around 58 mg of magnesium.
+Avocados are not just trendy — they are genuinely healthy.
+A medium-sized avocado has around 58 mg of magnesium.
 They also offer healthy fats and fiber.

-Avocados are now more available in big cities across India and can be a valuable addition to a magnesium-rich diet.
+In India, avocados are becoming more widely available.
+They can be a valuable addition to a magnesium-rich diet.

-How to Eat: Add to sandwiches, salads, or mash it on toast.
+How to Eat: Add them to sandwiches, salads, or mash on toast.

 9. Yogurt – Good for Your Gut and Magnesium Levels

-Plain yogurt is a good source of magnesium and calcium.
+Plain yogurt is a great source of magnesium and calcium.
 One cup of low-fat yogurt provides about 47 mg of magnesium and helps with digestion too.

-In Indian diets, curd or dahi is a daily essential and helps cool the body, especially in hot climates.
+In Indian diets, curd or dahi is a daily essential, especially in hot climates.

-How to Eat: Have a bowl of curd with lunch or add fruits and seeds for a tasty snack.
+How to Eat: Enjoy a bowl of curd with lunch or add fruits and seeds for a tasty snack.

 10. Tofu – A Plant-Based Protein Rich in Magnesium

 Tofu, made from soybeans, is rich in protein, calcium, and magnesium.
-Half a cup of tofu can contain up to 37 mg of magnesium.
+Half a cup can contain up to 37 mg of magnesium.

-It’s a great alternative to meat and perfect for vegetarians looking for magnesium-rich foods in India.
+Tofu is a fantastic alternative to meat and perfect for vegetarians seeking magnesium-rich foods in India.

 How to Eat: Stir-fry with vegetables, add to curries, or grill for a healthy snack.